swcarpentry/matlab-novice-inflammation/episodes/05-func.md

 > > 1.
 > >
 > >     ```
+> >     function out = normalise(in)
-> >     % Normalise    Return original array, normalised so that the
+> >         %NORMALISE   Return original array, normalised so that the
 > >         %            new values lie in the range 0 to 1.
-> >     function out = normalise(in)
+> >
 > >         H = max(max(in));
 > >         L = min(min(in));
 > >         out = (in-L)/(H-L);